AdobeDocs/experience-manager-65.en/help/sites-administering/package-manager.md

 ### Sharing a Package {#share}

-Package Share was a centralized public service to share content packages.
-Package Share has ben superseded by [Software Distribution.](#software-distribution)
+Package Share was a centralized public service to distribute content packages.
+Package Share has ben superseded by [Software Distribution](#software-distribution) and this button no longer works.

 ### Uploading Packages from Your File System {#uploading-packages-from-your-file-system}